Sou7ai1/IntroAI/09-decision_tree_diabetes/task.md

 - Visualize the decision tree obtained from the best combination of features you discovered.
 [1 points]

-Upload both PDF and python source code to recodex.
+Upload only your report in PDF format to recodex.
-The best combination of features is expected to be used in the python source code for training, testing and to visualize the decision tree.
+You will get 1 temporary point upon submission one syntactically correct PDF and proper points will be assigned later.

-You will get 1 temporary point upon submission of two files (one syntactically correct PDF and one Python script) and proper points will be assigned later.
+No source code is required for the evaluation so do not try to submit your source codes by recodex, email, pigeon post, etc.